codereader/codereader.github.io/index.md

     <span class="date">2017-02-07</span>
     <span class="title">DarkRadiant 2.2.1 released</span>
   </h2>
   <p>DarkRadiant 2.2.1 is ready for use.
-This is a feature release containing a few bugifxes and stabilisations.
+This is a feature release containing a few bugfixes and stabilisations.
 It's recommended to prefer this version over any previous releases.
 View the full list of fixes on our {% include bugtracker_changelog_link.md version=77 %}.
 It should be preferred over the previously 2.2.0 which shipped with a menu bug.</p>
   {% include download-github-win.md ver='2.2.1' %}
   {% include download-linux.md ver='2.0.4' %}
 </div>